Why you need this

 events = expt.nidaqevents(spike_stream)

-events is a dictionary containing the time stamps of the events captured on all of the digital inputs of the NI-DAQ card, converted to the time units of the spike stream of your Neuropixels recording.
+The resulting events is a dictionary containing the time stamps of all digital events captured on the NI-DAQ card, converted into spike steam time.
 Likewise,

 lfp_stream = expt.lfpstream()